-The Surprising Body Part a Facial Plastic Surgeon Says Droops Once You Hit Your 30s
+The Surprising Body Part Facial Plastic Surgeons Say Droops Once You Hit Your 30s

-Kris Jenner’s earlobe-reduction surgery generated quite the stir when it hit the reality-TV airwaves.
+Kris Jenner’s earlobe-reduction surgery generated quite the stir when it hit the reality-TV airwaves last year.
 She said the size of her ears were something she was self-conscious over.
 Her doctor said the fix was a simple 30-minute procedure.
 And, in the middle of it all, most viewers were shocked to learn this kind of solution even existed.

 Amidst all the buzz, Richmond, VA facial plastic surgeon Michael Godin, MD says cosmetic ear-related surgeries have actually been needed by patients at a regular rate over the years.